thosgood/this-weeks-finds/markdown/101-151/week115.md

 come anywhere close to the coal face.
 The original problems motivating the subject are easy to state.
 Let's call a topological space simply a "space", and call a continuous function between these simply a "map".
-Two maps f,g: X → Y are "homotopic" if one can be continuously deformed to the other, or in other words, if there is a "homotopy" between them: a continuous function F: \[0,1\] x X → Y with
+Two maps f,g: X\to Y are "homotopic" if one can be continuously deformed to the other, or in other words, if there is a "homotopy" between them: a continuous function F: \[0,1\] x X\to Y with

 F(0,x) = f(x)